icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 and the methods mentioned above were used to estimate approximate impingement rates without having to run an expensive analysis.

-Today, one is likely to use analysis methods such as LEWICE [^5] to perform impingement analysis.
+Today, one is likely to use analysis methods such as LEWICE [^5] to perform comparable impingement analysis.

 ###Inferring a drop size distribution